 While this certainly isn't the best deal for single individuals, it's worth noting because Verizon has historically been reluctant to discount.
 If you're looking for the best and cheapest deal for individuals with unlimited everything, check out this $25 a month option from a smaller player in the wireless world.

-The latest news from Verizon is that they've announced a discount sub-brand called Total Wireless.
+The latest news from Verizon is that they've announced a discount sub-brand called Total Wireless, operated by TracFone Wireless with coverage on the Verizon network.
 The standard offer is unlimited talk, unlimited text, and 2.5 GB of data for $35 a month.
-No contract!
+No contract!”

 As with most discounts, you have to ask for these to get them; if you don't ask, you don't get!
 And if you're intent on staying with any of the Big 4, take a look at WhistleOut.com.
 The site makes it easy for you to find the best plan to meet your needs with a free comparison shopping tool.